 What is the best wine cooler?

-To recap... the best wine cooler (in our opinion) is the John Lewis & Partners JLWF608 38 Bottle Under Counter Wine Cooler.
-It has everything we are looking for (apart from the included wine) which looks great and isn't too pricey, either.
+To recap, the best wine cooler is the Hoover HWC 150 which has ample capacity for a medium to large household – so great if you like to entertain, too.
+It has everything we are looking for (apart from the wine included...) which looks great and isn't too pricey, either.

 - You've reached the end of the page.
 Jump back to the top ^